jeffwright13/pytest-tally/README.md

 ## Use ##
 - Run Pytest like you normally would, but specify the `--tally` option: `pytest --tally`
-- Open another terminal session, activate your venv, and type in `tally`
+- Open another terminal session, activate your venv, and type in `tally` to start the client.
     - Ctrl-C exits the client (for now - improvements coming)
+    - '-h' flag generates help
+    - '-n' flag disables deleteion of previous data when starting client